Josephfallen/Spotify_Scout/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome any contributions!

 ## Support
-Go here [Support server](https://discord.gg/6y2hyz9uSk) to get support
+Go to the [Support server](https://discord.gg/6y2hyz9uSk) to ask questions, talk to other developers, or if you need any help!

 ## License